-When picking up heavy objects remember to LIFT WITH YOUR LEGS: Whether you’re lifting a 25 pound butter ball turkey, candied ham or roast out of the oven, or lifting 100 pounds of presents from under the Christmas tree, remembering to lift with your legs will do wonders for saving your back, tightening up your midsection, and melting off those extra holiday pounds.
+LIFT WITH YOUR LEGS, when picking up heavy objects.
+It doesn’t matter whether you’re lifting a 25 pound butter ball turkey, candied ham, or roast out of the oven, or lifting 100 pounds of presents from under the Christmas tree, lifting with your legs will do wonders for saving your back, tightening up your midsection, and melting off those extra holiday pounds.

-EXERCISE IS INFECTIOUS (and not in a bad way): The typical family gathering equation usually looks like this: too much food + too much drink (pop and juice included) + too much sitting around = really hyperactive gremlin-like children and tired parents.
-This holiday season, it’s important to change the equation by exploring fun ways to get the family moving.
+EXERCISE IS INFECTIOUS (and not in a bad way): The typical family gathering equation usually looks like this: too much food + too much drink (pop and juice included) + and too much sitting around = really hyperactive gremlin-like children and tired parents.
+This holiday season, it’s important to explore fun ways to get the family moving.
 Get everyone outside any way you can.
 Reinvent old traditions in movement-based ways.
 Instead of sitting around talking about what you’re thankful for, have everyone share that while they’re out on a walk together.
 Be creative.
-For example, if your child says that their too cold to go for a walk, just have them shovel the snow off the driveway and they’ll warm up!
+For example if your child says that their too cold to go for a walk, just have them shovel the snow off the driveway and they’ll warm up.

-If you are interested in improving your health, fitness, social interaction and overall well-being, please consider signing up for the Beast Mode Fitness program!
-We will be starting a new session in early January, so please contact Mike Barrett at Mike.email@example.com or (403) 210-5000 ext.
-2013 for more information or to register for this course.
+If you are interested in improving your health, fitness, social interaction and overall well-being, please feel free to consider signing up for the Beast Mode Fitness program!
+We will be starting a new Beast mode course in early January, so please contact Mike Barrett at Mike.firstname.lastname@example.org or (403) 210-5000 ext.
+2013 for more information on registration for this course.